Monthly Reporting Requirements

 If a correction is required to a paper or self-serve telephone monthly report, then a corrected monthly report can be submitted using a paper Monthly Report Form (HR0081).
 Staff should contact the recipient by their preferred method of communication with further instructions on how to correct their monthly report form.

 Staff should consider how much time is available before cut-off when determining what action is appropriate.
 Signals are to be used only as a last resort if needed to prevent a payment being issued where the amount may be incorrect or the recipient’s eligibility may be in question.
-Staff should make two attempts to contact recipients prior to signaling [for more information on signaling, see Related Links – Individual Case Management] .
+Staff should make two attempts to contact recipients prior to signaling [for more information on signaling, review individual case management

 Effective: March 1, 2023

-• they receive any other income and/or money if the amount has changed or if it is the first time they have received the money;
+• They receive any other income and/or money if it is the first time they have received the money or the amount has changed

 The monthly report is to be submitted by the 5th of each month.

-Recipients who meet the above circumstances must submit a monthly report so that the EAW can continue to monitor and apply conditions of eligibility to ensure there is no inadvertent overpayment or miscalculation due to a misapplication of conditions of eligibility rules.
+Recipients who meet the above circumstances must submit a monthly report so that ministry staff can continue to monitor and apply conditions of eligibility to ensure there is no inadvertent overpayment or miscalculation due to a misapplication of conditions of eligibility rules.

-This means the EAW will review the information on the monthly report and determine if an earnings exemption should be applied and whether there is a change in the amount of assistance the recipient is eligible to receive [see Steps for Reviewing and Processing the Monthly Report above].
+This means ministry staff will review the information on the monthly report and determine if an earnings exemption should be applied and whether there is a change in the amount of assistance the recipient is eligible to receive.
+Review the steps for reviewing and processing the monthly report.

 Staff should remind recipients of their obligation to report and explain the process for reporting accurately and completely.
 This reduces delays in determining eligibility for assistance and the number of overpayments recipients incur.